-- Please share what your family or friends thought about the story of Peter and his brothers. - Tell us about a time when you thought about what you were going to say that might hurt someone and how you changed what you said.
+- Would someone please share what your family or friends thought about the story of Peter and his brothers. - Someone tell us about a time when you thought about what you were going to say that might hurt someone and how you changed what you said?

-3. INTRODUCTION
+3. INTRODUCTION (5 minutes)

-Remember that there are two big documents that we keep talking about that give you different rights-the UDHR and the CRC.
+• Remember that there are 2 big documents that we keep talking about that give you different rights-the UDHR and the CRC.